datalad-handbook/book/docs/usecases/HCP_dataset.rst

    the resulting datasets showed individual datasets with non-dropped or missing contents.
-After a thorough data check, correcting tables, and rebuilding affected datasets, in  Mid-January a ``HCP1200`` superdataset was build and all subjects nested datasets were added as subdatasets.
+After a thorough data check, correcting tables, and rebuilding affected datasets, in  Mid-January a ``HCP1200`` superdataset was build and all subjects' nested datasets were added as subdatasets.

 Using a Remote Indexed Archive Store for dataset hosting
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

-All datasets were build on a scientific compute cluster.
+All datasets were built on a scientific compute cluster.
 In this location, however, datasets would only be accessible to users with an account on this system.
 Subsequently, therefore, everything was published with :command:`datalad publish` to the publicly available